michaelchadwick/michaelchadwick.info/blog/_posts/2020-09-21-on-being-nebyoolaeous.md

   * **Nebyoolae** &#8211; the granddaddy of them all.
 Essentially, from now on, I tend to only release something using this name if it&#8217;s instrumental&#8230;something or other.
 Rock, dance, etc., if it&#8217;s just instrumental, then it goes under this term.

-  * **Fench** &#8211; my made-up pop rock band that has lyrics and singing.
+  * **Fenchy** &#8211; my made-up pop rock band that has lyrics and singing.
 I&#8217;ve only released one album, so far, but I have two more in the pipe.
-I think I might want to re-record, or at least re-release, a bunch of vocal stuff that was tagged with Nebyoolae as Fench.
+I think I might want to re-record, or at least re-release, a bunch of vocal stuff that was tagged with Nebyoolae as Fenchy.

   * **Massive Battery** &#8211; my odd electronica outfit, only using Native Instruments&#8217; Massive for synths and Battery for percussion.
 Oh, and loads of vocal samples.
 Become a [Dance Master](https://soundcloud.com/massive-battery/dance-master), ya&#8217;ll.
   * **Fly Like Venus** &#8211; my current band.
 I play rhythm (and sometimes lead) guitar, and I contribute to songwriting and vocals.
 It&#8217;s a group effort, so it&#8217;s in its own little world.